Nutzzz/SpinnakerAdventure/README.md

 ![screenshot](images/f451-mac-screenshot.png "Fahrenheit 451 for Macintosh screenshot")

-Similar art style in high-res, but black-and-white only.
+The Mac ports use a similar art style to the other ports, but in a higher resolution--though the full screen resolution is 512x342, the game only uses 480x288--and in black-and-white only (not even grayscale), as that's all that the first Macs supported.

+Based on the prevalence of the basic stippling patterns in the images, I suspect the files are lines and pattern fills rather than bitmaps, but that could also just be an artifact of how they were drawn.

+The first two bytes are the width in pixels, and the next two are the height.
+0xE seems to always be `00`.
+I'm not sure about anything else; I haven't seen any obvious patterns just looking at the hex contents and doing comparisons, but I do note that in the files I've been looking at, the values `78`-`8F` are very well-represented, as is `EF`-`FF`, values where the second nibble is `2` or `8`, as well as `13`, `2F`, and `77`.

 ### MSX picture format

 ![screenshot](images/f451-msx-screenshot.png "Fahrenheit 451 for MSX screenshot") ![screenshot](images/amb-msx-screenshot.png "Nine Princes in Amber for MSX screenshot")

-Redrawn art in a new art style.
+These "ports" were released by a different company, and the art was redrawn with a new art style.
+I'm not clear whether these are actually SAS games, or adaptations in a different engine.

 ### Animations

-Some of the graphic files invoke simple animations (for "Amazon" in particular), but I haven't yet done an analysis of those.
+Some of the graphic files invoke simple animations (for *Amazon* in particular), but I haven't yet done an analysis of those.

+---

 ## Sound Format

 These games feature some music and sound effects that are... serviceable.

 I've got the format figured out for the most part, but there are some bugs to work out.
 For what it's worth, the Tester Tool permits you to export all audio files to .MID for all games (except MSX ports) as far as my current understanding goes (and will automatically extract files from PDS containers first), but the pitch is incorrect in some cases.

 The tool will also preview sound files for individual games, but in that case it will only play one channel at a time.

 So here's what I've deciphered so far: